gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

       return output
 ```

-At inference time, a test instance is fed into all $M$ “sub-networks” of all domains to get $M$ logits.
+At inference time, a test instance is fed into all $M$ "sub-networks" of all domains to get $M$ logits.
 The final logit is averaged over these $M$ logits and made the prediction.
 {: style="text-align: justify;"}

 ## 5. Results